hannekeeman/hackthefuture/challenge-3/README.md

 After you completed the code successfully, the website will be available on Azure.
 Do not forget to fil in your `TeamId` in the appservice.tf file.
 Make sure you verify that it works correctly by visiting the website. (check the [Azure portal](https://portal.azure.com) to find its url)
+First visit can take up to **5 minutes** to load.
+Time to grab a coffee!

 ## Prerequisites